duncanbradley/axis-extension/draft.md

 The default settings tended to produce charts where the highest axis break fell below the tallest bar.
 For the purposes of consistency, when the opposite situation occured, we automatically generated an alternative dataset to ensure the highest axis break appeared below the tallest bar.
 This dataset was used in both conditions.
 In our stimuli set, x alternative datasets were generated in this way.

 In experimental trials, plotted values consisted of relatively small proportions of the denominator value specified in the accompanying text (roughly 20% or 40%).
 To introduce variety and encourage attention, eight filler trials showed plotted values which were around 90% of the corresponding denominator value.
-The denominators were selected so that values appearing on the axis resembled either extended or truncated experimental trials.
+The denominators were selected so that numerical labels on the y-axis roughly resembled either extended or truncated experimental trials.

 We included six attention check trials to assess participants’ engagement.
 These trials were similar to experimental and filler trials, comprising of text, a bar chart, question and visual analogue scale.
 However, participants were instructed to ignore the bar chart and provide a specified response on the visual analogue scale.